A Guy Named Joe: Production

 A Guy Named Joe introduced Van Johnson in his first major role.
 During filming in 1943, Johnson was seriously injured in an automobile accident.
 The crash lacerated his forehead and damaged his skull so severely that doctors inserted a plate in his head.
 Johnson also underwent brain surgery.
 MGM wanted to replace Johnson, but Tracy convinced the studio to suspend filming until Johnson could return to work, which he did after four months of recovery at the home of Keenan Wynn.
-Because the film was shot before and after the accident, Johnson may be seen with and without the forehead scars that he bore for the rest of his life.
+Because the film was shot before and after the accident, Johnson is seen in the film with and without the forehead scars that he bore for the rest of his life.

 During Johnson's period of recovery, Tracy recorded broadcasts for Armed Forces Radio and visited hospitals along the California coast and occasionally appearing at the Hollywood Canteen.
 Irene Dunne was required to begin work on the MGM film The White Cliffs of Dover, so she performed in both films concurrently after Johnson returned.

 Budget restrictions precluded location shooting, and all the flying scenes were staged at the MGM studios.
 Footage shot at various United States Army Air Forces (USAAF) bases was incorporated using an exterior backdrop process.
 Authentic aircraft were used, although they remained on the ground.
 The pivotal scene with Dunne flying a Lockheed P-38 Lightning was recreated at Drew Field, Florida utilizing a surplus USAAF P-38E from a base in Omaha, where it had been used for instructional purposes.
 Electric motors drove the propellers.
-The miniature work was performed by the MGM special-effects team of A. Arnold Gillespie, Donald Jahrus and Warren Newcombe that later worked on Thirty Seconds Over Tokyo (1944).
+The miniature work was performed by the MGM special-effects team of A. Arnold Gillespie, Donald Jahrus and Warren Newcombe that later worked on Thirty Seconds Over Tokyo (1944)—which also co-starred Johnson and Tracy.

 During the scene in which Tracy's character is killed, he is shown launching a suicidal divebomb run on a German aircraft carrier, but Germany never had an operational aircraft carrier in service during the war.
 This scene was reportedly initially opposed by the War Department as it conflicted with American war propaganda regarding Japanese kamikaze pilots.

 The Production Code Administration objected to the film's ending, which originally depicted Dunne’s character crashing after bombing an enemy ammunition dump, thereby reuniting her with Pete.
 The censors felt that this represented a willful act of suicide, which, under the Production Code, could never be “justified, or glorified, or used specifically to defeat the ends of justice.”
 Dunne was recalled from Mexico City to film a revised ending in which she is reunited with Johnson's character.